 On October 12, 2017 Arauco filed an appeal requesting the Santiago Appeals Court to revoke the first instance sentence, and on June 29, 2018, the Santiago Appeals Court issued a second instance sentence, confirming the first instance.
-On July 19, 2018, Arauco submitted an appeal to the Supreme Court, Case 24,758-2018.
+On July 19, 2018, Celulosa Arauco y Constitución S.A. submitted an appeal to the Supreme Court, Case 24,758-2018.